mstksg/inCode/copy/entries/functor-structures-1.md

 ```

 To do this, we now have to include information on "how to parse an `a`" in our
 schema.
-Remember that our actual json format is pretty fixed/structured, so
-all our `Schema` has to express are variations within that structure.
-The only
-variation that our `Schema` can express are how sums/products are structured,
+"How to parse a record" and "how to parse a sum" are going to be
+handled universally for all schemas...so the only thing that really will vary
+from type to type (aside from the structure) is how to parse those primitive
-and also how to parse primitive types.
-And so, the main thing we need to
+leaf types when we encounter them in the json.
+And so, the main thing we need
-modify is just `Primitive`:
+to modify is just `Primitive`:

 ```haskell
 !!!functor-structures/parse.hs "data Primitive"
 ```

-A `Primitive a` will be a way to parse a json primitive --- it can be `PString`,
+A `Primitive a` now encodes a way to *parse* an `a` if given the appropriate
-`PNumber`, or `PBool`.
-To create a "String Parser", you need to use `PString`
+json primitive.
+It can be `PString`, `PNumber`, or `PBool`.
+To create a
+"String Parser", you need to use `PString` with a function on "what to do with
-with a function on "what to do with the string you get".
-To create a "Bool
+the string you get".
+To create a "Bool parser", you need `PBool` with a
-parser", you need `PBool` with a function on what to do with the bool you get.
+function on what to do with the bool you get.

 We can write some helper primitives: